rayyanghazi/fishingfrenzy-bot/README.md

    Open Violent Monkey, go to **Settings** → **Import from Zip**, and select the downloaded zip file.
    ![Import Zip Image](import_placeholder.png)

-4. **Activate the Extension on Monster Kombat Website:**
+4. **Activate the Extension on Fishing Frenzy Website:**
-   Open the Monster Kombat website.
+   Open the Fishing Frenzy website.
 If you are still logged in, please log out and log in again to ensure the extension is active.
    Make sure the extension is working correctly as shown below:
    ![Extension Active Image](extension_active_placeholder.png)

 5. **Capture and Copy the Query:**
-   Once logged in, click **Format & Copy** on the extension.
+   Once logged in, click **Format & Format Token** or **Format & Format Divace ID** on the extension.
    Then, paste the copied result into your `query.txt` file.

 ---